camunda/camunda-docs-cawemo/content/user-guide/diagrams.md

 In order to be allowed to add comments, the user needs the Edit or Comment [access right](../projects#collaboration-access-rights).

-#### Mentioning
+#### Mentioning in Comments

 By typing the '@' character, a list of users shows up and one user can be selected.
 When submitting the comment, this user will receive an email as a notification about the new comment.

+### BPMN Diagram Actions

+In the upper right corner of the diagram view, the following actions are available:

+* Show milestone history
+* Share or download (includes export options)
+* Help

 ## DMN

 Decision Model and Notation (DMN) is a standard for Business Decision Management.
 Further details can be read in our [Get started with Camunda and DMN tutorial](https://docs.camunda.org/get-started/dmn).

+### Decision Tables and Literal Expressions

+After adding a Decision to your DMN diagram its type can be specified to either Decision Table or Literal Expression.
+Both a Decision Table and Literal Expression can be opened for further editing by clicking on the icon within the decision shape.
+Please refer to the [Decision Modeling guide](https://docs.camunda.org/get-started/dmn/model) for further details.

+### DMN Diagram Actions

+In the upper right corner of the diagram view, the following actions are available:

+* Show milestone history
+* Share or download (includes export options)
+* Help

 ## Import / Export

-New versions of the diagram can be imported by dragging and dropping a XML file from the local file system onto the currently opened diagram.
+New versions of the diagram can be imported by dragging and dropping a BPMN or DMN XML file from the local file system onto the currently opened diagram.
 When this happens, new [milestones](../milestones) are created to save the previous and the new version of the diagram.

+* BPMN diagrams can be exported as
+  * PNG (raster image)
+  * SVG (printable vector image)
+  * BPMN 2.0 XML (executable process model)
+* DMN diagrams can be exported as
+  * DMN XML (executable decision model)

-BPMN diagrams can be exported as an image file (PNG or SVG), BPMN and DMN diagrams as a re-useable XML file.
-The XML file can be opened and used with other tools like the [Camunda Modeler](https://camunda.com/products/modeler).
+The XML files can be opened and used with other tools like the [Camunda Modeler](https://camunda.com/products/modeler).

 The export options are available through the sharing / export icon in the upper right corner.